zeko868/Croatian-payment-slip-generator-for-WooCommerce/README.md

 **A:** You can report bugs on [issue section of this repo](https://github.com/zeko868/croatian-payment-slip-generator-for-woocommerce/issues) or in [WordPress plugin support forum](https://wordpress.org/support/plugin/croatian-payment-slip-generator-for-woocommerce).
 ___
+**Q:** Why aren't customers receiving e-mail messages with order details?

+**A:** In case you are encountering this issue, potential cause could be because you are using some plugin that is changing default behaviour of SMTP client.
+If you don't want to sacrifice that plugin, the solution is to deselect the option "Display image(s) inline in e-mail message body" in the settings page of this plugin which will be cause that e-mail messages won't be sent using _PHPMailer_ module, but using alternative way.
+By using this approach the images won't be displayed inline in e-mail message body, yet they will be treated as regular attachments, although at least the e-mail messages will be delivered to the customers.
+___
 **Q:** How to handle order prices in different currency, so they could be converted to the prices corresponding to the currency on the payment slip?

 **A:** In your `functions.php` file you should add function to the filter 'wooplatnica-croatia_order' that would perform conversion of the order price (which could be extracted from the object of class WC_Order passed as a first/only function argument) and would return instance of WC_Order class with updated field values.